 After her 30 hours of training, including a courtroom observation, Maureen was assigned to her GAL Dana Hunter.
 “There’s so much support from your GAL and the Volunteer Department.
 You never feel like you’re on your own,” said Maureen.

 Maureen’s first case included a single mom with 5 children.
 All 5 children were removed and placed with maternal grandparents.
-At the time, mom was able to move in with grandparents as at the time with her children.
+At the time, mom was able to move in with grandparents with her children.
 This is where Maureen would meet the children, family and do the majority of her visits.

 “It was surprisingly delightful working with this family,” said Maureen.
 While she had some trepidations going on the first visit, she found immediately that this family was warm and welcoming towards her.
 The children’s mother was understanding and willing to participate in services ordered by the court.
 It was a little overwhelming for her but she was persistent.
 “I learned so much about what these families go through,” she said.
 The children’s mother was only 26 years old and Maureen tried to be supportive and a positive role model for her.
 Maureen continuously encouraged her each time she hit a new milestone.